Julcatan/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/91682586/141182197-2f1ef6e8-a7ce-48eb-b277-d0987f4d7d82.png)
 ---
-Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+Summary: Four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

 -The Overall % Passing rate for Thomas High School decreased from 91% to 65.1% -The changes did not affect the ranking of the Top Schools.